akka/akka-persistence-cassandra/README.md

 - `cassandra-journal.write-consistency`.
 Write consistency level.
 Default value is `QUORUM`.
 - `cassandra-journal.read-consistency`.
 Read consistency level.
 Default value is `QUORUM`.

 The default read and write consistency levels ensure that processors can read their own writes.
-Applications may also choose to configure

-- `cassandra-journal.write-consistency = "ONE"`
-- `cassandra-journal.read-consistency = "ALL"`

-which increases write throughput but lowers replay throughput and availability during recovery.
 During normal operation, processors only write to the journal, reads occur only during recovery.

 Caveats
 -------